 |OceansAdvance Board Member|

-|Head School of Ocean Technology at Fisheries and Marine Institute of Memorial University of Newfoundland|
+|Associate Vice-president, (Research and Strategic Partnerships) at Fisheries and Marine Institute of Memorial University of Newfoundland|

 Paul Brett is a collaborator, educator, administrator, and Geospatial data specialist dedicated to advancing people, industry and innovation in Canada’s ocean sector.

 Paul lives and works in St. John’s, NL, on the edge of the Atlantic Ocean, at Memorial University’s Fisheries and Marine Institute, Canada’s largest and most comprehensive post-secondary education, training and research institute for the oceans industry.

 He has facilitated the growth and expansion of the Institute through new program development and delivery, international accreditation, extensive industry partnerships and establishment of the institute’s first Canada Research Chair in Ocean Mapping.